Zelle: Partners

-The Zelle Network includes more than 1000 financial institutions, including the network partners MasterCard, Visa, and processor partners such as FIS, Fiserv, and Jack Henry & Associates.
+The Zelle Network has more than 1600 financial institutions, including the network partners Mastercard, Visa and processor partners such as FIS, Fiserv, and Jack Henry & Associates.

 Criticism

-The Zelle service has received adverse publicity for fraud incidents in which bank customers' accounts were compromised through social engineering and Zelle then set up by the fraudsters and used to transfer funds out of the victims' accounts, leaving victims with little practical or legal recourse.
+The Zelle service has received negative publicity due to fraud incidents where bank customers’ accounts were compromised through social engineering tactics.
+In these cases, fraudsters set up Zelle accounts in the victims’ names and used them to transfer funds out of the victims’ accounts, often leaving the victims with limited practical or legal options for recovery.
+In one case, a Florida man pled guilty to defrauding victims of $250,000 by convincing them to make payments using Zelle to reverse purported fraudulent transactions.
 In some cases, bank customers have been compensated by the banks involved, depending upon the bank and its policies and the specifics of the incident.
 Banks may use secondary confirmation methods such as SMS or otherwise place limits on newly created accounts and transfers to recently added recipients as a preventive measure.
-Shortly before releasing a critical report, Senator Elizabeth Warren berated Zelle executives at a September, 2022, Senate Banking Committee hearing, both for lack of refunds in cases of fraud, and lack of response to requests for statistics.
+Shortly before releasing a critical report, Senator Elizabeth Warren criticized Zelle executives at a September 2022, Senate Banking Committee hearing, both for lack of refunds in cases of fraud, and lack of response to requests for statistics.

+Regulatory action and fraud concerns

+In December 2024, the Consumer Financial Protection Bureau (CFPB) filed a lawsuit against Early Warning Services (EWS), the operator of Zelle, along with three major banks: Bank of America, JPMorgan Chase, and Wells Fargo.
+The lawsuit alleges that these entities failed to protect consumers from widespread fraud on the Zelle network.

+Key allegations in the lawsuit included: